-Before deciding between a breast lift vs breast augmentation, be sure you know the kinds of issues each procedure can address.
+Before deciding between a breast lift versus implants, be sure you know the kinds of issues each procedure can address.

 The breast lift is primarily designed to improve the shape or firmness of your breasts.
 Many women find that their breasts begin to “droop” or to sag over time, whether due to lost volume or lost skin elasticity.
 This process can be expedited by pregnancy and breastfeeding, by significant weight loss, or simply by getting older.

 During a breast lift, your surgeon will not necessarily add any volume but will reshape your breast tissue, pulling it tight and providing you with perkier-looking breasts.
 Additionally, a breast lift procedure may be used to address problems such as a drooping or misaligned nipple.
 A breast lift can even be used to correct issues such as areola enlargement.